 Description of the programme

+Master's Programme in Information and Service Management (ISM) is organized by the School of Business.
 Information based services are seen by the European Union as the primary growth area of advanced economies.
-The Master’s degree programme in Information and Service Management (ISM) is perfectly positioned to train future information workers that are able to develop and manage these services.
+The programme is perfectly positioned to train future information workers that are able to develop and manage these services.
 The interdisciplinary nature and emphasis on data analysis and project management provides students with skills of analysing the ever-growing supply of information and new technologies and managing electronic business operations.
 The content and focus of the programme differs according to its three elective areas of specialization: Business Analytics, Information Systems Science and Supply Chain Management.

 The focus of Business Analytics is on managing and analysing the rapidly growing volume and variety of data available, to be utilized for business, technology and competitive intelligence.
 Managerial themes of the resulting data-driven decision-making include consumer analyses in traditional and digital markets, risk control (e.g. financial risk management), and effective utilisation of new technologies for developing and launching new products and services.
 The aim is to solve practical business problems by effectively utilizing modern managerial tools ranging from quantitative models, and Information and Communication Technologies (ICT) to various techniques for analysing big, open, and company-owned data.